MJ vs. LeBron - Who’s the Greatest of All Time?

 LBJ won the Finals MVP for all three of his title-winning runs.

-This past off-season, LeBron inked a four-year deal with the Lakers.
+LeBron is currently in the midst of a new four-year deal with the Los Angeles Lakers.

-While MJ led the league in scoring ten times, LeBron’s stats are more well rounded.
-As his career has developed, he has become a proven passer, scorer, and rebounder from the power forward position.
+While MJ led the league in scoring 10 times, LeBron’s stats are more well rounded.
+As his career has developed, he has become a proven passer, scorer and rebounder.

 Before the end of his career, LeBron is projected to be in the top 10 in almost every major statistical category; he is already 5th all-time in scoring (MJ is 4th), but he also has over 8,000 career assists and rebounds (that’s a lot more than MJ has in those categories).

 He won the scoring title in 2008, as well as four league MVPs.
-LeBron has made fourteen all-star teams and been a fourteen-time All-NBA selection (3 more than Michael).
+LeBron has made 14 all-star teams and been a 14-time All-NBA selection (three more than Michael).

-The biggest advantage LBJ has moving forward is that, although he’s 33-years-old and been in the league since 2003, he’s still playing and he’s getting better (like, how?!).
+The biggest advantage LBJ has moving forward is that, although he’s 33 years old and has been in the league since 2003, he’s still playing and he’s getting better (like, how?!).
 LeBron has had some of his best statistical years in the latter part of his 16 seasons in the NBA.

 So, who you got?